kgd-al/amaze/README.md

 For continuous inputs, a raw grayscale image is directly provided to the agent.
 It contains wall information on the outer edge, as well as the same temporal information as with the discrete case (centered pixel on the corresponding border).
-The sign, if any, is thus provided a potentially complex image that the agent must parse and understand:
+The sign, if any, is thus provided as a potentially complex image that the agent must parse and understand:

 <picture>
     <source